karan1149/codenow-cs50/README.md

-# Instructions for using this Wireframe Web App
-This is a MEAN Stack Wireframe for CS50

-Use this if you want a quick jumpstart on creating a website from scratch.

 ## Installation Instructions:
 1. Navigate to the folder you want this to be in
 2. run the command "git init"